Flags have been used for centuries for identification, sending messages and inspiring unity in support of a cause, nation, religion or set of beliefs.

 The Library of Congress credits Francis Hopkinson with the flag’s design.
 Hopkinson, a delegate from New Jersey who signed the Declaration of Independence, also designed the Great Seal and the country’s first coin.

-The configuration of the American flag has changed numerous times over the years.
+The design of the American flag has changed over the years.
 Very early on, both stars and stripes were added to represent new states.
 So in 1795, after Vermont and Kentucky became states, the flag bore 15 stars and 15 stripes.

 This is the version of the flag immortalized by Francis Scott Key’s “Star Spangled Banner” in 1814, which became America’s National Anthem.